LKolonias/K-Closest-Circles/README.md

 # K-Closest-Circles (K-means variation)

 Algorithm in CUDA C that fits points in circles.
-For the calculation of the least squares solution in GPU MAGMA library (http://icl.cs.utk.edu/magma/) is used.
+For the calculation in GPU of the least squares solution, MAGMA library (http://icl.cs.utk.edu/magma/) is used.

 ***
 <h3>K-Closest-Circles Algorithm</h3>